seanmcgary/chain-funcs/docs/frontend-implementation.md

-# FaaS AVS Frontend Implementation Plan
+# ChainFuncs Frontend Implementation Plan

 ## Overview
-This document outlines the implementation plan for a fully client-side web application (dApp) for the FaaS AVS platform.
+This document outlines the implementation plan for a fully client-side web application (dApp) for the ChainFuncs platform (formerly FaaS AVS).
 The frontend will be a static site that can be hosted on any static hosting provider while providing full functionality for function development, deployment, and execution.

+## Implementation Status
+**Current Status**: Milestone 1 Complete ✅ + Partial Milestone 2 & 5
+- ✅ **Milestone 1**: Project Setup & Foundation - COMPLETE
+- 🔄 **Milestone 2**: Function Editor - IN PROGRESS (syntax highlighting added)
+- 🔄 **Milestone 5**: Function Browser - IN PROGRESS (basic UI implemented)
+- 🎨 **Branding**: Updated from "FaaS AVS" to "ChainFuncs" throughout

 ## Technical Architecture